- Details

 Interlocking: Delray Tower, Detroit, MI

 Photo info: Top, the interlocking tower at Delray, Michigan in southwest Detroit.
 Delray as of 2015, is the only staffed interlocking tower remaining in the City of Detroit not associated with a drawbridge.
 This tower was built in 1945 by the Pere Marquette, and replaced a wooden tower which was built around 1891.
 [Nathan Nietering].
 2nd photo, a view of the tower in 1972.
 [Charles Geletzke Jr.], 3rd photo, the Pennsylvania Railroad's RED ARROW which is passing the old Delray Tower enroute to Fort Street Union Station around 8:00 a.m.
 The train carried sleeping cars, a bar-lounge, and a dining car.
 This photo was taken on July 29, 1941.
 The RED ARROW trains were named after a World War I infantry troop.
 Note that Delray Tower in this photo was replaced with the current tower in the mid-1940's, after World War II.
 The diamond being crossed is the NYC Detroit-Toledo line.
 [EL Nowak/Charlie Whipp collection].
 4th-6th photos, the US&S interlocking machine inside Delray Tower from various directions, in 2003 photos.
 The black levers are switches, blue levers are locks, and the brown levers are out of service.
 The end lever, #55, is the directional lever.
 The "pistol grip" levers above the "armstrong" levers run the signals in the interlocking.
-The 7th photo is a photo of the diagram from the new 1945 replacement project.
-[DFP], 8th photo, an actual photo of the model board at the tower.
-The 9th photo is of the model board overhead.
+The 7th photo, an inside view of the tower and the leverman is lining up a route.
+1939 image.
+This would be the old tower before it is replaced about 1945.
+8th is a photo of the diagram from the new 1945 replacement project.
+[DFP], 9th photo, an actual photo of the model board at the tower.
+The 10th photo is of the model board overhead.
 In this 2003 photo, note that many of the original signals and switches which were in service in 1943, have been removed and taped over.
 [Nathan Nietering].
-10th photo is a 1993 track diagram at Delray.
+11th photo is a 1993 track diagram at Delray.

 Notes

-This was one of the busiest interlocking towers in Detroit and is one of only two towers in operation which are not associated with a drawbridge (the other is BO Tower in Kalamazoo).
+This was one of the busiest interlocking towers in Detroit and is one of last two towers in operation in Michigan which are not associated with a drawbridge (the other is BO Tower in Kalamazoo).
+Editors note: Both are no longer staffed, remoted by dispatchers.

 Location: 42o17.593'N / 83o07.780'W.